maphew/zadam-trilium-wiki/Upgrading Trilium.md

 # Sync compatibility

 [[Synchronization]] protocol is versioned and all members of the sync cluster need to talk in the same protocol version.
-Therefore when you are upgrading from one version to another, it might be necessary to upgrade all instances in the cluster.
+Therefore, when you are upgrading from one version to another, it might be necessary to upgrade all instances in the cluster.

 Change in protocol version is usually indicated on a release page.